Dr Yahong Li 李亞虹

 Department of Law

-Yahong Li is a graduate of Stanford Law School, holding the JSM and the JSD.
-She is an associate professor and director of the LLM Program in Technology and IP Law in the Department of Law at the University of Hong Kong.
+Yahong Li, JSM and JSD(Stanford), is an associate professor and director of the LLM Program in Technology and IP Law in the Department of Law at the University of Hong Kong.

 She specialises in IP law with a focus on the cross-disciplinary study of IP, culture and technological innovation.
 She is the author/editor of Patents and Innovation in Mainland China and Hong Kong: Two Systems in One Country Compared (Cambridge Univ.
 Press, 2017), China Chapter in Lionel Bently (eds.), International Copyright Law and Practice (LexisNexis, 2015 onward), Imitation to Innovation in China: The Role of Patents in Biotech and Pharmaceutical Industries (Edward Elgar, 2010), and International and Comparative Intellectual Property: Law, Policy and Practice (LexisNexis, 2005).
-She has published in the top-tier peer-reviewed journals including International Review of IP and Competition (IIC), Law, Innovation and Technology (LIT), Queen Mary Journal of IP (QMJIP), Cardozo Arts and Entertainment Law Journal, UPenn Journal of International Law, and the Australian IP Journal.
-She was twice awarded the faculty research output prize and was a recipient of the competitive Cambridge-HKU and Melbourne-HKU fellowships.
-She has been a visiting professor/scholar at the Harvard Law School, Max Planck Institute of Innovation and Competition, Santa Clara Law School, University of Salzburg, Peking University, Taiwan Academia Sinica and Singapore Management University, among others.
+She has published in the top-tier peer-reviewed journals including International Review of IP and Competition (IIC), Law, Innovation and Technology (LIT), Queen Mary Journal of IP (QMJIP), Cardozo Arts and Entertainment Law Journal, UPenn Journal of International Law.
+She has been a visiting fellow/scholar at Harvard East Asian Legal Studies, Cambridge University Department of Law, Max Planck Institute of Innovation and Competition, Berkeley Law and Technology Center, Peking University Technology Law Center, Zhejiang University Law School, Melbourne University Law School, and Taiwan Academia Sinica.
+She has also been an Honorary/Visiting Professor at Santa Clara Law School, University of Salzburg, Peking U-Shenzhen Transnational Institute, Singapore Management University and Jinan University.
 She has spoken at over 100 international conferences, and delivered public/guest lectures at, inter alia, CREATe Center, WIPO Summer School on IP, Law Society of Hong Kong and many universities in mainland China.

 - International and Comparative Intellectual Property